Realist2/Realist.github.io/README.md

-hello how are you doing today
+I'm hello how are you doing today